 Key Drivers for your ECM Strategy

 You can address the ‘change’ by selecting the right Enterprise Content Management (ECM) technology, which helps you build customer-centric business apps and steer contextual customer transactions.
 Below are the core driving business factors to consider while evaluating an ECM platform:

 Customers today have developed an intrinsic need for products and services that provide “instant” gratification.
 Customers communicate with you through their preferred channel and expect real-time results.
 This requires you to understand the digital customer lifecycle and drive contextual interactions across multiple channels in real-time.

 - To empower business users

 To leave a lasting impression on your customers, it’s important to empower your workforce.
 Your front office focuses on capturing, storing and accessing information in real-time, while your back-end workers replicate the same for high-volume operations documents in one go.
 Your ECM should offer the right set of capabilities to transform them into knowledge workers and reduce turnaround time.

 - To facilitate a ‘boundary-less’ organization

-As you intend to use an ECM application across business functions along with different line of business systems, including CRMs, ERPs, BPM applications, integration complexity poses a key barrier to seamless business operations.
+As you intend to use an ECM application across business functions along with a different line of business systems, including CRM, ERPs, BPM applications, integration complexity poses a key barrier to seamless business operations.
 The focus of your business should be on the “what” of content and not the “where”, requiring you to move away from a monolithic approach and make way for a repository agnostic approach.